kjzamora/kjzamora/README.md

 ## About Me:

-- ⚙️ I’m currently working as an Senior Specialist, Production Services Infrastructure Support
+- ⚙️ I’m currently working as a Senior Specialist, Production Services Infrastructure Support
 - 🎓 University of Toledo grad with a B.S. in Chemical Engineering
 - 🌱 I’m currently learning C# and Google Cloud
 - 🥅 2022 Goals: Contribute one full project to GitHub